penndsg/website_source/events/_posts/2018-11-05-chemicals-industry-panel.md

 6:45 - 7:30 PM -- Q&A session and panel discussion

-7:30 - 8:00 PM -- Refreshments and Networking outside auditorium
+7:30 - 8:00 PM -- Refreshments and networking outside auditorium

 ### Directions: